 In this guide, we walk you through the various types of investments to help you achieve your financial goals and how to pick the right investment type.

 The community of Cowrywise ambassadors had an exclusive session on types of investments and building a successful investment strategy with Abdulrauf Aremu Bello; a reputable investment research analyst.
 Bello carefully dished out a fine blend of investment knowledge to the enthusiastic ambassadors, and we believe it is important to also share the lessons with you.

 Developing a disciplined investment strategy is key to the process of wealth building, and investment is all about creating wealth by preserving and adding to the value of money.
 Money can be robbed of its value by inflation.

 That many do not pay attention to inflation does not mean we are all not hurt by it.
 Ten years ago; purchasing a notebook with 80 leaves would have cost you just N80 but today it can cost as much as N200.
-Also, a sleek haircut which used to go for N150 costs about N300 to N500 today.
-This shows that the essence of money is its purchasing power and not in its absolute value.
+Also, a sleek haircut which used to go for N150 costs at least N500 today.
+This shows that the essence of money is in its purchasing power and not in its absolute value.

 Absolute value focuses on the face value of a currency and not the purchasing ability of the currency.
 A N1,000 note today is the same as N1,000 five years ago, but the purchasing ability of N1,000 has changed over the last five years.

 With the true value of money found in its purchasing power, which changes over time, and not in its absolute value, there is a need to let your savings lead to investing.
 To explain the importance of investing your savings, Bello gave a relatable example using a planned purchase for a Toyota Camry.

 If one was committed to purchasing the vehicle which was worth N5 million three years ago, the person will be in search of an extra N3 million to N5 million at the moment because the savings did not appreciate in value over that period.
 With investments though, the funds would have appreciated.